red-admirals-2014/Odeo/README.md

 ### Team Dynamics
   - Pairing: Soloing as needed.
 Pairing will be called out during feature assignments/stand-ups/scrums.
   - Standups: Morning and Mid-day (~9:15am and 3 or 4pm and then impromptu team standups as needed)
+  - Retrospectives: After end of the day Standup, quick 5-10 minutes going over what did or did not work and points of improvement.
   - When We Work: 9-1  Lunch Time 12:30-1:30pm errday
   - Team: Team